+This verse is not found in all texts of the Gita.
+As pointed out before in this commentary, the Gita is really an exposition of Sankhya philosophy, the original philosophy of the upanishadic sages.
+The prime concept of Sankhya is that of the divine duality of purusha and prakriti–matter and spirit, energy and consciousness.
+This concerns every person looking to understand his present situation and his potential attainment.
 It is not without significance that in his question Arjuna puts Prakriti before Purusha.
 Being a yogi, he knows that we must deal with the material-energy side of things before we can hope to know about spiritual matters.
 Also, he implies the threefold mystery: knower, knowing, and known.
 Separating them into their true boundaries is essential for us.

 This is very clear.
-Because we sow seeds of action in it, and reap their fruits, the body is our field and we, as the experiencer of both sowing and reaping–of karma, in other words–are the knower of the field, though we often fail to understand what we perceive.
+Because we sow seeds of action in it, and reap their fruits, the body is our field, and we, as the experiencer of both sowing and reaping, of karma, are the knower of the field, though we often fail to understand what we perceive.

 This great knowledge is completely traditional, and Krishna is reminding Arjuna of this fact.
-There no new yoga for a new age.
-Rather there is eternal yoga for the eternal spirit.
+There is no “new yoga for a new age.”
+Rather, there is eternal yoga for the eternal spirit.
 That is what the Gita is all about.

 Preparation for knowledge

-detachment from the objects of sense, and absence of egotism; keeping in view the evils of birth, death, old age, disease, and pain; non-attachment–beginning with absence of clinging to son, wife, home–and constant even-mindedness toward desired and undesired events; and unswerving devotion to Me with single-minded yoga, frequenting secluded places, distaste for crowds of men, constancy in knowledge of the supreme Spirit, observing the goal of knowledge of the truth: this is declared to be true knowledge.
-Ignorance is what is contrary to this” (13:7-11).
+detachment from the objects of sense, absence of egotism, keeping in mind the evils of birth, death, old age, disease, and pain, non-attachment, absence of clinging to son, wife, home and suchlike; constant even-mindedness in desired and undesired events, unswerving devotion to me with single-minded yoga, living in secluded places, having distaste for association with many people, establishment in the knowledge of the Supreme Self, keeping in mind the goal of knowledge of the truth–this is said to be true knowledge.
+The contrary is ignorance (13:7-11).

 How simple–and what a lifetime project to fulfill!
 Whatever goes contrary to this is ignorance and must be ruthlessly ejected from our lives and minds.